fishinthecalculator/gocix/doc/README.md

 ` log-file ` (type: maybe-string)
 When ` log-file ` is set, it names the file to which the service’s standard output and standard error are redirected. ` log-file ` is created if it does not exist, otherwise it is appended to.
+By default it is ` "/var/log/bonfire.log" ` .

 ` auto-start? ` (default: ` #t ` ) (type: boolean)
 Whether Bonfire should be started automatically by the Shepherd.
 If it